 Last Updated on September 14, 2023 by Lawrence Berezin

-Did Joe violate the New York parking ticket rules against parking in a crosswalk, and in front of an active driveway?
+Did Joe violate the New York parking ticket crosswalk and driveway rules?

-New York Parking Ticket.
-Joe parked his minivan in front of his house for 4 years.
-Likewise, a driveway accesses Joe’s two-family home.
-Meanwhile, the owner of the property lives in one of the dwelling units.
+Joe’s New York Parking Ticket conundrum.
+Joe parked his minivan in front of the two-family house he rented for four years.
+Likewise, a driveway accessed the two-family home.
+Above all, the property owner lives in one of the dwelling units.

-On one sunny morning, Joe goes outside to find his vehicle has a parking ticket.
+Meanwhile, one sunny morning, Joe went outside to find his vehicle with a parking ticket.
 The Evil Empire charged him with violation of VC 50, parking in a crosswalk.

 Subsequently, Joe takes photographs of his vehicle in the exact location where he parked.
 He is furious and very concerned.
 How can he get a New York parking ticket after parking in the precise location for four years, parking ticket-free?
 More importantly, where is he going to park from now on?

 Joe calls you for help.
 What is your opinion?